sheykholeslam/nov_backend/README.md

 ## How I finished to project
 1. How did you complete the DB schema:
-    Database was created using `SQLAlchemy` library.
-I created `Metric` and `ValueDefinition` tables and following commands created my schema:
+    Database was created using `SQLAlchemy` library, I created `Metric` and `ValueDefinition` models and following commands created my schema:
     ```
     >>> from app import db, create_app
     >>> db.create_all(app=create_app())
     ```
-    which creates following schema:
+    which creates following tables:
     ```
     CREATE TABLE metric (
         id INTEGER NOT NULL,